sblanck/smagexp/README.md

 GSM80477 	series of 4 normals		GSM80477 OSCE-9N Series of 4 Normals

 ```
-.cond file is a text file, containing 3 columns, separate by tabs, summarizing the conditions of the experiment.
+The .cond file is a text file, containing 3 columns, separated by tabs, summarizing the conditions of the experiment.
 * 1st column is the ID of the sample
 * 2nd column is the condition of the sample
 * 3rd column is a description of the sample